• Home

 Pumpkin Spice Candle Mugs

 It’s that wonderful time of year.
 It may not be time to start singing holiday carols, but it is the season of cozy.
 And that means we are drawn to instincts of hibernation.
-Nowadays, that leads us to wear big sweaters, snuggling under a new or well-loved soft blanket, and lighting candles in every corner of our homes.
+Nowadays, that leads us to wear oversized sweaters, snuggling under a new or well-loved soft blanket, and lighting candles in every corner of our homes.

-Warming your home up with hints of cinnamon, orange zest, nutmeg, pumpkin, ginger, and clove such as your go-to fall latte never disappoints.
+Warming your home up with hints of cinnamon, orange zest, nutmeg, pumpkin, ginger, and clove, such as your go-to fall latte never disappoints.

 In fact, Oprah Magazine said in a recent article,